0xJ1NX/Team-Task-Manager/README.md

 # Team-Task-Manager
-An web app for managing tasks built with php,html,and css.
+An web app for managing tasks built with php,html,and css ( WEB COURSE FINAL PROJECT-Comp334 ).

 # Technologies Used
 - php